-CMS and ONC also fail to recognize the unanticipated costs of many of the proposed requirements for which physicians and hospitals are not reimbursed.
+CMS also fails to recognize the unanticipated costs of many of the finalized requirements for which physicians and hospitals are not reimbursed.
 Interfaces continue to be required for communication between physician and hospital EHRs and individual laboratories, imaging centers and other such parties.
-The proposal for Stage 3 continues to require a certain level of electronic interactions with outside vendors, which translates to the development and use of numerous interfaces.
+Stage 3, as finalized, continues to require a certain level of electronic interactions with outside vendors, which translates to the development and use of numerous interfaces.
 The implementation of interfaces generally requires upgrades to, replacements of or mergers of subsystems to allow for those interfaces.
 Additionally, the exchange of information electronically requires a universal patient identifier within and between entities.
 Practice and health system workflows must also be redesigned, affecting efficiency at least on a long-term, temporary basis.
 These workflow redesigns may also require the purchase and implementation of new hardware.
 Added to this are the costs associated with the new staff needed to manage the capturing of discrete data or expansion of the organization's capacity to do so.
 New staff and new technologies mean training for staff to interact with and use technology to leverage its full potential, as well as to avoid potential errors and to manage increase risks.
 Lastly, the agencies fail to adequately account for the costs to practices and hospitals associated with interacting with new and additional vendors pertaining to formularies, e-prescribing, IT support and others.

 The reality is that most new programs encounter difficulties in the beginning, and adjustments will need to be made for these challenges.
 As physicians adopt EHRs, we should expect this to be the case and allow for some modifications in Stage 3 to address these difficulties.
-If implemented as proposed, the Meaningful Use requirements will force physicians into a robotic workflow or rigid clinical decision-making tree that eliminates any nuances of the physician-patient relationship.
-Dictating physician workflow and decision-making will filter away the documentation of individual variations in patient behavior, perceptions and illness that are needed for good care and communication are filtered away.
+If implemented as finalized, the Meaningful Use requirements further force physicians into a robotic workflow or rigid clinical decision-making tree that eliminates any nuances of the physician-patient relationship.
+Dictating physician workflow and decision-making will filter away the documentation of individual variations in patient behavior, perceptions and illness that are needed for good care and communication.
 These nuances are what differentiate between standard care and high quality care.
 They describe why individual patients are treated in different manners, despite suffering from the same disease or condition.
-The proposal as drafted is an obvious attempt to use Meaningful Use to alter clinical behavior, a task best left to the professional societies.
+The final rule is an obvious attempt to use Meaningful Use to alter clinical behavior, a task best left to the professional societies.
 The ACC would welcome the opportunity to work with CMS to develop a program that would do just that.
+First and foremost, the program must be reconstructed to focus on interoperability, EHR usability, and improved outcomes rather than the processes of capturing and reporting data.

-The proposal is unclear with respect to how the Meaningful Use program will move forward if further rulemaking continues to use quality metrics to remove topped out measures to keep the objectives and measures "challenging."
+The final rule is unclear with respect to how the Meaningful Use program will move forward if further rulemaking continues to use quality metrics to remove topped out measures to keep the objectives and measures "challenging."
 If you remove items that have become standards of care, workflows will need to continually evolve enough to accommodate the more demanding objectives and measures, which places an insurmountable burden upon program participants.
 Furthermore, as innovative approaches to medicine evolve the current outline of the future of Meaningful Use does not provide guidance on addressing these emerging issues.
 The College requests further guidance on the future path of the program so reasonable expectations can be set and vendors can plan accordingly.